 As a state, Colorado also has an unusually deep need for behavioral health services.
 Faced with one of the highest suicide rates in the country, much of the state’s rural regions lack access to quality mental health services, if any are available at all.
 Mental health clinics aren’t usually connected to primary care physician offices, and mental health specialists tend to have minimal interaction with hospitals until an inpatient encounter, which often occurs long after the best opportunity for productive wellness intervention.

-Thanks to a $65 million grant from the Center for Medicare and Medicaid Innovation (CMMI), Colorado is solving two huge problems at once—and is one of the few states in the country to connect primary care and behavioral healthcare together in one system through telehealth technology.
+Thanks to a $65 million grant from the Center for Medicare and Medicaid Innovation (CMMI), Colorado is solving two huge problems at once—and is one of the few states in the country to integrate physical and behavioral healthcare in primary care settings and expand access, through teleconsults and other technologies.

 Healthcare Informatics spoke with two of the project’s leaders, Healthcare IT Program Manager Ako Quammie and Barbara Martin, R.N., to learn more about the project’s four-year mission and the implementation lessons learned so far.